ysngshn/ivon-optax/README.md

 The JAX implementation of IVON is self-contained in a single file [ivon.py](./ivon.py).
 The main optimizer `ivon.ivon(...)` is implemented as an [Optax](https://github.com/google-deepmind/optax) optimizer (alias of type `optax.GradientTransform`).
 Also, two functions `ivon.sample_parameters` and `ivon.accumulate_gradients` are provided to obtain posterior samples and accumulate intermediate results in case of multi-sample training, respectively.

+Special thanks to
+- Marco Miani for pointing out some bugs in the implementation.
-Special thanks to [Emanuel Sommer](https://github.com/EmanuelSommer) for raising the concern about the Optax/Flax compatibility issue!
+- [Emanuel Sommer](https://github.com/EmanuelSommer) for raising the concern about the Optax/Flax compatibility issue.

 The older legacy version with the same functionalities but different API can be found in the folder [resnet-cifar-legacy](./resnet-cifar-legacy) together with its CIFAR-10 training example.